 You can also use bone-in chicken too - you can use 500g bone-in chicken in place of the 500g boneless chicken stated in this recipe

-How to avoid yogurt curdling when adding it in
+🥣 How to avoid yogurt curdling

 This is such a common problem - I've been there and I have literally wept over curdled yogurt.
 The two best strategies I personally have found effective in avoiding this is: